 So, the idea of running a half marathon was a curiosity to me.
 Our conversation kind of focused on us running a half marathon together at some point and how fun that would be to run with someone we knew.

 Well… it took a little while for our couple goal to come to fruition!
 Approximately five years later, I started training and we signed up to run the half marathon.
 So, in a lot of ways, it was a promise kept for Amy.

 Amy: Yes, I believe what you said was, “I would LOVE to run a half marathon with you.”

 AJ: Yes, that is a direct quote.
 “I would love to run a half marathon with you.”

 Amy: It was a promise that I held you to!

-3. Was this the first time that you worked out together?
-What compromises did you have to make to exercise together?
+3. Was this the first time that you worked out as a couple?
+What compromises did you have to make to achieve your couple fitness goals?